This page contains a list of workarounds for known issues in TeamCity.

 Most common indicators of conflicting software are errors like "Access is denied", "Permission denied" or java.io.FileNotFoundException mentioning the file that is present and is writable by the user the agent/build runs under.
-Also, certain software running in background (like antiviruses) can significantly slow down build agent operations like sources checkout, artifact publishing or even build running.
+Also, certain software running in the background (like antivirus) can significantly slow down such build agent operations as sources checkout, artifact publishing or even build running.

 Certain antivirus software like Kaspersky Internet Security can result in Java process crashes or other misbehavior like inability to access files.
-For example, see the issue.
+For example, see this issue.

-If you run antivirus on the TeamCity server or agent machines and get disk access errors or experience degraded performance, disable or better completely uninstall the antivirus software before investigating the issue and reporting it to JetBrains.
+If you run antivirus on the TeamCity server or agent machines and get disk access errors or experience degraded performance, you may consider temporarily disabling the antivirus software before investigating the issue and reporting it to JetBrains.
 Note that disabling the antivirus can make your setup more vulnerable to potential external attacks – ensure you take proper security measures before doing this.